Kapral67/FamilyDirectory/.misc/Draft_Proposal.md

 Of course, the "ostracized" grandparent in the above example could still be included as a contact (Member Table Entry), but they wouldn't be apart of the FamilyDirectory.

+### Architecture

+- ==The backend of this project will be AWS CDK & SDK code.==
+- ==These aspects are all written in Java.
+All "functionality" (RESTful APIs, etc.) is served via AWS Lambda functions.==
+   - ==This reduces the need to mantain any backend server==
+- ==AWS Lambda functions will also be written in Java.==
+- ==The frontend, which is most likely going to entail some sort of web-interface, will be in .NET Blazor==
+- ==Blazor uses razor files (similar to how Django combines html & python, this allows the combination of html & C#)==

 ### Member (Database Perspective)

+==This table stores the contact information for members in the directory==

 #### PRIMARY_KEY